HRKings/DiscordNetBotTemplate/README.md

 # Discord.NET Bot Template

 This repository contains a complete Discord Bot written in C# using the Discord.NET framework.
 Feel free to clone it or create your own repository from the template.
 Expand it as much as you want.
+The project uses dependency injection and comes ready with ping and help commands.
+Enjoy!

 ## Running with Docker